 Input tab: specify which fields to pass to the Mapping Input transform in the mapping.
 You can map (hence the name) field names.

 Output tab: specify how to rename output fields retrieved from the Mapping Output transform.

-In the samples project you can find two examples of the Simple Mapping transform, the transforms/files/simple-mapping-child.hpl and simple-mapping-parent.hpl pipelines.
+In the samples project you can find an example of the Simple Mapping transform, the transforms/files/simple-mapping-child.hpl and simple-mapping-parent.hpl pipelines.

-In the sample files discussed above, the parent pipeline sends first and last name fields to the child, a calculation is performed and then a field is populated with the calculation and sent back.
+In the samples project, the parent pipeline sends first and last name fields to the child, a calculation is performed and then a field is populated with the calculation and sent back.